Re-examining Your Strategic Treasury Management System

-If you had the opportunity to reimagine your treasury operation, what would you do?
-This opportunity given to our treasury team at Health Care Service Corp (HCSC), a large health insurer operating across the U.S. under the brand names of Blue Cross Blue Shield of Illinois, Texas and more.
+If you had the opportunity to reimagine your treasury strategy and overall treasury operation, what would you do?
+This opportunity was given to our treasury team at Health Care Service Corp (HCSC), a large health insurer operating across the U.S. under the brand names of Blue Cross Blue Shield of Illinois, Texas and more.

 We have presented on this ongoing digital transformation at prior conferences, discussing everything from perfecting cash visibility, re-engineering cash receipts, implementing new controls to protect investments and payments, establishing KPIs to benchmark and measure success, and implementing a data visualization strategy to drive business intelligence and create systems of insight.

 This year at AFP 2021, we will talk about the opportunity for a redo of our treasury strategies through what we called a platform utilization study (or PLUS, which sounds more fun).
 The goal was to determine what we could do better with our technology and our technology partners — and nothing was spared!
 We focused on the technology itself, its level of modernization, if we met our digital transformation objectives, and if we were set for success for the next five years.

 Specific questions related to treasury management strategies included:

 - What should we be using a treasury system (TMS) for?

 - Were we using our treasury systems and the processes built around them in the best ways since their implementation five years earlier?

 - What capabilities in our TMS were we not using — and why were we not using them?

 - Did we have the right technology interconnecting our internal systems and external partners (e.g. banks, ERP)?

 - Do we have access to enough digital information — and is our tech stack helping us make sense of data to provide sufficient insight?